tonaaskarwur/Android-Application-To-Robot-Control/README.md

 **When building the application, replace the generated file *buildozer.spec* with the one from this repository.
 If you don't do this, the application will not work correctly**

+**To build the application use the Cython version == 0.25.2.
+With newer versions, the compilation may not run correctly**

 ## How to use

 First, run app_server.py on RaspberryPi.
 The console displays the address where the server listens for connections.